About Kumamap

 The Fragmentation Problem

 Each prefecture publishes bear incident data in its own way: Google Maps pins, PDFs, Excel files, custom APIs.
 The formats are chaotic.
-For international hikers, this data is effectively invisible.
+For international visitors, this data is effectively invisible.

 Our Solution

-Distance-Based Matching: Prefecture boundaries don't work for hikers.
-Kumamap matches incidents to 400+ areas (hiking trails, cities, tourist spots) by distance: 12km radius for trails, 18km for tourist spots, 25km for cities.
+Distance-Based Matching: Prefecture boundaries don't work for travelers.
+Kumamap matches incidents to 5,000+ areas by distance: 12km for hiking trails, 18km for tourist spots.
 Search Mount Fuji and see all incidents within hiking distance, regardless of prefecture.

 Community Reporting: Anyone can report incidents.
-Click the map, drop a pin, upload photos, submit.
+Click the map, drop a pin, upload photos, and submit.
 No account required.
-Reports go live immediately with no moderation.
-Rate limited to 5 per hour per IP.
+Reports are reviewed before publishing.

 The Future: A Holistic Hiking Guide

-Kumamap started with bear incidents, but the vision is bigger: a comprehensive, multilingual hiking safety platform for Japan.
+Kumamap started with bear incidents, but the vision is bigger: a comprehensive, multilingual outdoor safety platform for Japan.

 Future features: Real-time trail conditions and closures, wildlife activity patterns across seasons, weather integration for mountain routes, trailhead access and transportation, multi-hazard awareness (landslides, floods, snow conditions), and community-verified trail reports.

-The goal is to make Japan's mountains accessible and safe for both domestic and international hikers through centralized, translated, real-time data.
+The goal is to make Japan's mountains accessible and safe for both domestic and international visitors through centralized, translated, real-time data.

 Data & Transparency

 Data Sources: Official reports from prefectural environmental conservation departments across Japan.
-Automated scraping updates twice daily (6 AM and 6 PM JST).
+Updated twice daily (6 AM and 6 PM JST).

 Get in Touch